h3dema/nnid-docker/README.md

 # nnid-docker
-Docker to develop NNI (from Microsoft)
+Allows to create a docker container to develop NNI (from Microsoft).
+See in [this link](https://github.com/h3dema/nni) my version.

 ## to build: